Dark Reign: The Future of War was a Real-Time Strategy game released in 1997. It demonstrated a number of features no RTS had before, such as

 - One-Hit Kill: The Guard's Snipers, of course (but only on infantry, which would have been far more useful in the Imperium's hands).
-There's also the Civilian unit Jeb Radek, who's armed with what appears to be a rapid-fire version of the usual sniper rifle and can tear apart tanks and buildings.
+There's also the civilian unit Jeb Radek, who's armed with what appears to be a rapid-fire version of the usual sniper rifle and can tear apart tanks and buildings.
 Sadly, he's only available in Level 11 and the map editor.

 - Polygon Ceiling: The Prequel hit it hard, resulting at best in an extremely simplified game that was functionally two-dimensional and had rather camera-unfriendly topology.
 At least it looked decent for its day.